Albi1999/Speech_command_recognition/README.md

 1.  **Baseline CNN:** A simple convolutional model to establish a performance benchmark.
 2.  **Residual CNN (ResNet):** A deep architecture based on residual blocks to overcome the limitations of shallow networks.
 3.  **Hybrid CNN + BiLSTM:** A hybrid model combining the local feature extraction of CNNs with the temporal modeling capabilities of RNNs.
-4.  **Hybrid CNN + Transformer:** A state-of-the-art hybrid architecture that replaces the RNN with a Transformer encoder, leveraging the self-attention mechanism.
+4.  **Hybrid CNN + Transformer:** A hybrid architecture that replaces the RNN with a Transformer encoder, leveraging the self-attention mechanism.
 5.  **Vision Transformer (ViT):** A pure attention-based model that treats the spectrogram as a sequence of patches, discarding convolutional inductive biases.
 6.  **Experimental (ResNet + SE + GAN-inspired):** A novel and original architecture that augments a ResNet backbone with a Squeeze-and-Excitation attention block and a classifier inspired by GAN discriminators.